aackerman/talks/js-to-js-compilation/index.md

 ## Major patterns

-Rest/spread for arrays and objects, destructuring, classes, generators/yield, classes, module syntax, arrow functions, object literal shorthands, for..of, template strings, let/const, async/await.
+destructuring, classes, generators/yield, classes, module syntax, arrow functions, object literal shorthands, for..of, template strings, let/const, async/await.
 Easier to understand and more elegant than patterns available in ES5.

 ## Babel default transforms, polyfills, and options